-Alternative treatments like wilderness programs can serve as a useful complement to traditional treatments for addiction, such as behavioral therapy, medication-assisted treatment, and psychoeducational groups.
+Alternative treatments like wilderness activities can serve as a useful complement to traditional treatments for addiction, such as behavioral therapy, medication-assisted treatment, and psychoeducational groups.

-At Vertava Health of Texas, the wilderness program is offered as an experiential treatment for patients to learn and practice important recovery skills in a non-clinical setting.
+At Vertava Health of Texas, wilderness activities may assist some patients in learning and practicing important recovery skills in a non-clinical setting.

 How Do Wilderness Activities Work?

 Wilderness activities are group-based, experiential learning experiences that primarily take place outdoors for holistic healing.
-They are based around the idea that nature can serve as a therapeutic setting for people to reconnect with their survival instincts, explore their emotions, and build a healthy skillset of recovery tools and strategies that may help them in recovery.
+They are based around the idea that nature can serve as a setting for people to reconnect with their survival instincts, explore their emotions, and build a healthy skillset of tools and strategies that may help them in recovery.